 What are the backgrounds of some of the most interesting actors, performers and artisans?

-Do they travel with the show or they are dedicated to the NC Renaissance Festival?
+Do the actors, performers and artisans travel with the show or they are dedicated to the NC Renaissance Festival?

-Of our 300 performers, half are professionals that tour the country and globe up to eleven months a year.
+Half of our 300 performers are professionals that tour the country and globe up to eleven months a year.
 The other half are “local” in the sense they are near or in the region (southeastern United States).
 Some locals are also professionals, but most are semi-professionals and amateurs.

 Are the actors trained in special areas, like jousting?
-Do they audition for the Festival with knowledge of it or are they trained after they audition?
+Do they audition for the Festival with prior skills and knowledge or are they trained after they audition?